nebari-dev/nebari-docs/docs/docs/faq.md

 ## Why does my VS Code server continue to run even after I've been idle for a long time?

-Nebari automatically shuts down servers when users are idle, based on the [idle culler settings][idle-culler-settings].
+Nebari automatically shuts down servers when users are idle, as described in Nebari's documentation for the [idle culler settings][idle-culler-settings].
 This functionality currently applies only to JupyterLab servers.
 A VS Code instance, however, runs on Code Server, which isn't managed by the idle culler.
 VS Code, and other non-JupyterLab services, will not be automatically shut down.
 Until this issue is addressed, we recommend manually shutting down your VS Code server when it is not in use.

 <!-- Internal links -->